fivenine-zurich/UnifiedStorage/README.md

 # Unified Storage

 Unified Storage provides a unified file IO API for various platforms.
-It is loosely based on the [PCLStorage](https://github.com/dsplaisted/PCLStorage) project.
+It is based on the excellent [PCLStorage](https://github.com/dsplaisted/PCLStorage) library.
+UnifiedStorage tries to make testing your applications easier by providing interfaces for all classes and not using static factories.

 ## Supported Platforms
 Currently the following platforms are supported: